tilmanmoser/bbb-video-download/README.md

 # bbb-video-download
-A BigBlueButton recording postscript to provide video download Tested with BigBlueButton v2.2.23
+A BigBlueButton recording postscript to provide video download capabilitis.

+Tested with BigBlueButton v2.2.23.

 ## Install
 This instruction assumes you run BigBlueButton v2.2 on Ubuntu 16.04 as described in the official [documentation](https://docs.bigbluebutton.org/2.2/install.html).